softbitestudio/usbunny/README.md

 "Raw.
 Local.
 Unfiltered." :shipit:

+>[!NOTE]
-USBunny is your locally-sourced, farm-to-USB AI experience. 🥕 Plug in your USB 3.0+ drive, right-click start-(your_OS), and hop to it with "Run as Administrator."
+> USBunny is your locally-sourced, farm-to-USB AI experience. 🥕 Plug in your USB 3.0+ drive, right-click start-(your_OS), and hop to it with "Run as Administrator."
 Choose your model and enjoy private, uncensored AI... on a stick.
 Bonus: Windows admin repair tool included for when your warren needs maintenance.
 ✨ Why USBunny?

     🔒 Your Data, Your Rules — Models and conversations stay on your drive.
 No cloud harvesting, ever.